18F/product-guide/_pages/deliver/build.md

 - Leverage time-boxed spikes (technical or design investigations) for exploration into areas of uncertainty.

-- Have a planning meeting with your team and Product Owner every sprint where you clarify, prioritize, and estimate the work (eg. stories, spikes, defects, tasks) the team will commit to completing in the upcoming sprint.
+- Have a planning meeting with your team and Product Owner every sprint where you clarify, prioritize, and estimate the work (e.g. stories, spikes, defects, tasks) the team will commit to completing in the upcoming sprint.

 - Evaluate work as it is completed to make sure it meets the user story acceptance criteria.